Decima Moore: Early career and D'Oyly Carte years

 In fact, Moore earned good reviews.
 The Times wrote that she "has a delightfully fresh voice... she sings with very good taste and gives distinct promise of becoming a very acceptable actress; her appearance is extremely taking, and on the whole, a more successful début has not recently taken place".
 Her next role was Polly in Captain Billy (1891), the companion piece to The Nautch Girl.
 Her older sister, Jessie Moore, who sang with one of D'Oyly Carte's touring companies, replaced Decima in Captain Billy in November 1891.

 Moore left the Savoy when her commitment expired, starring in several West End Theatre pieces, including Miss Decima by Edmond Audran and F. C. Burnand (replacement cast, 1891–92), A Pantomime Rehearsal by Cecil Clay (1892 at the Royal Court Theatre), The Maelstrom (1892), Ophelia in Gilbert's Rosencrantz and Guildenstern (1892), The Wedding Eve (1892 at the Trafalgar Theatre), and the title role in a revival of B. C. Stephenson and Alfred Cellier's hit, Dorothy (1892–93).
 In 1893, Moore returned to the D'Oyly Carte organisation to create the role of Bab in the unsuccessful Jane Annie, with a libretto by J. M. Barrie and Arthur Conan Doyle and music by Ernest Ford.

 Moore then left D'Oyly Carte again to appear in La fille de Madame Angot at the Criterion Theatre.
 Next, she created the ingénue role of Rose Brierly in A Gaiety Girl (1893–94), one of George Edwardes's hit musical comedies.
-In 1894, Edwardes sent Moore and the company to New York and then on tour in the U.S. While in Richmond, New York in February 1896, still touring in A Gaiety Girl, Moore married a fellow cast member, Cecil Ainslie Walker-Leigh, an Anglo-Irish career officer in the British Army who served in the Boer War and World War I and retired with the rank of Colonel.
-The company was then sent to Australia, where she starred as Bessie Brent in the musical comedy, The Shop Girl, and later played the Prima Donna of the Ambiguity Theatre in In Town.
+In 1894, Edwardes sent Moore and the company to New York and then on tour in the U.S. The company was then sent to Australia, where she starred as Bessie Brent in the musical comedy, The Shop Girl, and later played the Prima Donna of the Ambiguity Theatre in In Town.
+While in Richmond, New York, in February 1896, still touring in A Gaiety Girl, Moore married a fellow cast member, Cecil Ainslie Walker-Leigh, an Anglo-Irish career officer in the British Army who served in the Boer War and World War I and retired with the rank of Colonel.
 To please her mother, they had a church wedding.
-They had a son in 1898, William Esmond Ormond Walker-Leigh, who eventually had a Navy career, but Moore divorced her husband in 1901, at a time when divorce was still rare and considered dishonourable.
+They had a son in 1898, William Esmond Ormond Walker-Leigh, who eventually had a Navy career.
+Moore divorced her husband in 1901 at a time when divorce was still rare and considered dishonourable.